shrutisharma27/7targets-docs/docs/_videos/index.md

 ---

 ## Register
-Post signup/register, an activation  email is sent to the user's email id.
-Post activation the registration is completed login is allowed.
+To get started, register at https://solution.7targets.com/sign-up.
+Post sign-up/register, an activation  email is sent to the user's email id with an activation link.
+Click or open the link in browser to complete the activation.
+Once registration is completed, one can login to create the Assistant and assign or add leads.

 ## Create Assistant
 Post successful registration, first time login will present Assistant creation flow.
 Provide the Assistant name, title, etc and create the Assistant.